Margaret Lindsay Huggins: Marriage

-Prior to their first encounter, Margaret was already a fervent admirer of her husband to be, Sir William Huggins.
+Prior to their first encounter, Margaret was already a fervent admirer of her husband-to-be, Sir William Huggins.
 William was an astronomical spectroscopist, whose line of work collaborated instantly with Margaret's.
 Their partnership was described as being "one of the most successful husband and wife partnerships in the whole of astronomy".

 After their marriage on 8 September 1875, at the Monkstown Parish Church, the "two star-gazed" lovers devoted themselves to their research and their inspiring companionship resulted in an array of astronomical findings.
 Margaret and William Huggins were the first to "observe and to identify the series of hydrogen lines in the spectrum of the star Vega."
-The pairs' detailed notebook entries contributed to their first paper publication in 1889, discussing the "studies of the spectra of planets".
+The pair's detailed notebook entries contributed to their first paper publication in 1889, discussing the "studies of the spectra of planets".
 They were also among those who "observed the Nova of 1892, Nova Aurigae."
 Margaret was specifically in charge of the visual observations, while together they collected "photographic spectra over several nights."

 The couple's work had a major influence on their daily lives.
 Their home acted more as a work space, rather than a place for any kind of familial essence, and they never had any children.
-In 1903, Margaret and William Huggins' published their final piece of joint scientific research on the spectra of certain radioactive substances.
+In 1903, Margaret and William Huggins published their final piece of joint scientific research on the spectra of certain radioactive substances.

 Career

 Margaret Huggins learnt the basic skills of photography early on in her life, and used these skills to assist her research at the Tulse Hill observatory.
 In 1875, Margaret and her husband William began photographic experiments, which were meticulously documented in observatory notebooks.
 Their early experiments photographed Sirius and Venus, and they used different techniques to capture them such as using wet and dry plates.
 Margaret made great improvements to their observatory equipment, and Margaret and William quickly rose to the forefront of spectroscopic astrophotography.

 Margaret worked alongside her husband William at the Tulse Hill observatory.
 At first, she is documented to being an assistant, but after extensive research into their observatory notebooks, this has been disproven.
 She conducted many of her own research projects, and was a collaborative assistant to William.
 After 1875, Margaret and William began a meticulous program of photographic experiments.
-During the 1880s, the pair were devoted to two projects; the first attempting to photograph the solar corona, and the second examining different Nebulae.
+During the 1880s, the pair were devoted to two projects; the first attempting to photograph the solar corona, and the second examining different nebulae.
 The second project marked a milestone for Margaret, it was the first time she would be mentioned as the co-author of the paper alongside William.
 The Huggins' worked together for thirty-five years as equal collaborative investigative partners.

+In 1890 she, and three other women, were elected to the council of the new British Astronomical Association; she later became an honorary member of the Royal Astronomical Society.